Harappan Civilization

 • Robert Raikes contends that the fall was brought on by tectonic shifts and floods.

 • Rivers drying up, deforestation, and loss of vegetation are a few more reasons given.
 It’s probable that some cities, but not all, were completely destroyed by floods.
-It is widely acknowledged that a number of events may have contributed to the Indus Valley civilization’s demise.
+It is widely acknowledged that several events may have contributed to the Indus Valley civilization’s demise.

 • There were only roughly 1400 new cities.